City of The Dalles, OR

 REPORT A CONCERN

-• Diapers and Underwear
+• Salad and dressing

 BY THE NUMBERS

-The City cleans about 2 million gallons per day before it goes into the Columbia River.
+The City cleans about 2.5 million gallons per day before it goes into the Columbia River.

-WASTEWATER COLLECTIONS
+WASTEWATER COLLECTION

 The purpose of sanitary sewer system is to funnel sewage to the wastewater treatment plant.
-The Wastewater Collections Division operates and maintains the sanitary sewer system.
+The Wastewater Collection Division operates and maintains the sanitary sewer system.
 The system consists of sanitary sewer mains, debris interceptors and lift stations.
 A well maintained system protects human health and protects the environment.
 Division duties include:

 • video inspections,